-The instructors for this course are Amanda Sahl, Program Lead for the U.S. Department of Energy (DOE) Federal Energy Management Program (FEMP) Energy-Efficient Product Procurement program, and Christopher Payne, Research Scientist and Deputy Group Leader of the Sustainable Federal Operations Group at Lawrence Berkeley National Laboratory.
+The instructors for this course were Amanda Sahl, Program Lead for the U.S. Department of Energy (DOE) Federal Energy Management Program (FEMP) Energy-Efficient Product Procurement program, and Christopher Payne, Research Scientist and Deputy Group Leader of the Sustainable Federal Operations Group at Lawrence Berkeley National Laboratory.
 Ms. Sahl leads the effort to help agencies meet mandates to procure ENERGY STAR labeled and FEMP designated energy-efficient products.
 She previously led FEMP's Federal Fleet Management program and has worked for the Department of Energy since 2007.
 She is a Certified Energy Manager (C.E.M.) and a LEED Green Associate.
 Prior to joining DOE, Ms. Sahl received her Master's of Environmental Science from Yale University.
 Dr. Payne has a Ph.D. in Energy & Environmental Policy from the University of Delaware, a M.S. in Science & Technology Studies from Rensselaer Polytechnic Institute, and a B.A. in Physics with a concentration in Technology & Policy Studies from Carleton College.
 Dr. Payne's research activities include use of public sector procurement as a technology diffusion and market transformation mechanism; development, implementation, and evaluation of public sector sustainability policies; and institutional/organizational decision-making related to energy and environmental performance and practice.
 He is a LEED Accredited Professional.

-By completing this course you will be able to:
+By completing this course you learned to:

 - comply with federal laws requiring the procurement of energy-efficient products;